Growth of bilinear maps II: Bounds and orders: A polynomial upper bound for

 and the unboundedness of

 is due to $m^*$ and $m'$ in a constant factor of each other and the ratio between $(\lambda_i-\epsilon)/(\lambda_j+\epsilon)$ and $(\lambda_j+\epsilon)/(\lambda_j-\epsilon)$. \end{proof}

-\begin{corollary} Suppose $k$ is in a half-self-dependent component.
+\begin{corollary} Suppose $k$ is in a weakly self-dependent component.
 Let $T$ be the tree associated with $g_k(n)$.
 Then every subtree of $T$ with at least $n/2$ leaves has a branch with a bounded number of leaves. \end{corollary} Actually the same holds for every $cn$ with a fixed constant $0<c<1$.
-The constant $1/2$ is chosen for later usage. \begin{proof} Assume otherwise, we prove by contradiction.
+The constant $1/2$ is chosen for later usage. \begin{proof} Let $T_0$ be a subtree of $m\ge n/2$ leaves.
+Consider the decomposition $T=P'\oplus T_0$.
+Let $M'$ be the matrix associated with $P'$.
+Let $v,u$ be the associated vectors with $T,T_0$, respectively.
+We have $v=M'u$.
+It follows that $v_k=(M'u)_k=\sum_j M'_{k,j} u_j$.
+It means for some $j$,